Vyral/joe-corbisiero/_posts/2021-06-01-summer-2021-market-update-cont.md

 {% include excerpt.html %}

 This is a continuation of the topic about the state of the market right now.
 A Zillow economist wrote an article recently forecasting that 6.4 million homes would be sold in 2021 in the U.S. They now also expect homes to appreciate by 10.4% nationwide by December 2021.
 Watch out for the data by different economists that you see on TV because Southern California's different.
-You might want to expect 6% to 7% growth.
+We might see 6% to 7% growth.

 **The biggest problem I mentioned last time is that inventory is so low**.
 We're selling more homes than we have on the market.
 That’s why you’re seeing increasing prices and many multiple-offers scenarios.
 You are only able to find a home on the market without multiple offers if it's overpriced.
 Data shows this would be anything from $765,000 to $840,000.